-- Cut two holes.
+- If installing as a direct-vent appliance, cut two holes.
 21/2" (67mm) for 2" (50mm) pipe, 3" (75mm) for 21/2" (67mm) pipe, or 31/2" (90mm) for 3" (75mm) pipe.
-Do NOT make the holes oversized, or it will be necessary to add a sheet metal or plywood plate on the outside with the correct size hole in it. - Check hole sizes by making sure it is smaller than the couplings or elbows that will be installed on the outside.
-The couplings or elbows MUST prevent the pipe from being pushed back through the wall. - Extend vent pipe and combustion air pipe through the wall 3/4" to 1"(19 to 25mm) and seal area between pipe and wall. - Install the couplings, nipple and termination elbows as shown and maintain spacing between vent and combustion air piping as indicated in Figure 11 through Figure 13.
+Do NOT make the holes oversized, or it will be necessary to add a sheet metal or plywood plate on the outside with the correct size hole in it.
+If venting as a single pipe appliance, cut only one hole. - Check hole sizes by making sure it is smaller than the couplings or elbows that will be installed on the outside.
+The couplings or elbows MUST prevent the pipe from being pushed back through the wall. - Extend vent pipe and combustion air pipe through the wall 3/4" to 1"(19 to 25mm) and seal area between pipe and wall. - Install the couplings, nipple and termination elbows as shown and maintain spacing between vent and combustion air piping as indicated in Figure 14 through Figure 16.